Pete Carroll says Seahawks were ‘in on’ Stephon Gilmore before star CB was traded to Panthers

 And as noted, Gilmore also will be a free agent at the end of this season.
 He had wanted an extension with the Patriots but will play out his deal with the Panthers.

 Carroll also seems excited by the prospects of rookie Tre Brown, who returned to practice this week after missing the first four games with a knee injury.
-Brown has not been activated for Thursday’s game against the Rams but he could be next week and Carroll said in training camp he was making a legitimate run at a starting spot before the injury.
+Brown has not been activated for Thursday’s game against the Rams, but he could be next week and Carroll said in training camp he was making a legitimate run at a starting spot before the injury.

 Seattle, for now, also appears to have settled on a new cornerback starting duo of former Husky Sidney Jones on the left side and D.J.
 Reed on the right.
 Seattle went with that pairing last week in a 28-21 win over the 49ers, with Carroll deciding to bench Tre Flowers to get Jones in the lineup and move Reed to the right side, where he has his most experience.